Icinga/icinga2/doc/9-icinga2-api.md

     /v1/actions/restart-process

-Target: `None`

-Does not take any parameters.
+Does not have a target type.

 Restarts Icinga2.
 May or may not return.

 ## <a id="icinga2-api-event-streams"></a> Event Streams